truenas/middleware/docs/userguide/index.rst

 is recommended to “Cancel” the shutdown request and to periodically run **zpool status** from Shell_ until it is verified that the scrub or resilver process is complete.
 Once complete, the shutdown request can be re-issued.

-Click the “Cancel” button if you wish to cancel the shutdown request.
-Otherwise, click the “Shutdown” button to halt the system.
+Click the "Cancel" button if you wish to cancel the shutdown request.
+Otherwise, click the "Shutdown" button to halt the system.
 Shutting down the system will disconnect all clients, including the web administration GUI, and will power off the FreeNAS® system.
-You will need physical access to the
-FreeNAS® system in order to turn it back on.
+You will need physical access to the FreeNAS® system in order to turn it back on.

 Help
 ====